poc-handsome/educrys-control-basic/README.md

 <img src="pics/screenshot.jpg" width="800">

-**Once the GUI is running, the components of EduCrys are being controlled by the GUI elements until the window is closed.**
+**NOTE: once the GUI is running, the components of EduCrys are being controlled by the GUI elements until the window is closed.**
+Then heating and all motors are stopped as indicated in the command line output.

-The key elements of the GUI are:
+The key elements of the GUI are described in the sections below.

+### Logging

+The "Start/Stop" button on the top right activates data logging:
+- Camera and infrared images are stored in image files with a timestamp in the file name
+- All sensor and process parameters are written to a text file (new file with a timestamp in the file name on each program)
+- Values are added to the plot

+### Images

-- Image from Raspberry Pi camera, taken (and stored) when "Set/Photo" is pressed or at a specified sample rate during logging.
+Image from Raspberry Pi camera is taken (and stored) when "Set/Photo" is pressed or at a specified sample rate during logging.
 The camera should be adjusted before running GUI, for example with the command ```libcamera-still -t 0```.

-- Image from the infrared sensor, taken (and stored) when "Get IR" is pressed or at a specified sample rate during logging.
-Note that only surfaces with emissivity near 1.0 (e.g. the hot plate surface, but NOT the metallic crucible) show accurate temperatures.
+Image from the infrared sensor is taken (and stored) when "Get IR" is pressed or at a specified sample rate during logging.
+Note that only surfaces with emissivity near 1.0 show accurate temperatures.
+For example, the hot plate surface is fine, but NOT the metallic crucible.

+### Plot

-- Plot of sensor values and process parameters, where individual curves can be disabled with checkboxes.
+The plot shows sensor values and process parameters, where individual curves can be disabled with checkboxes.
 Data in the plot is only updated if logging is active.
-Note that axes ranges are usually not updated automatically, so that pressing "Autoscale" or zooming out may be needed.
+Note that ranges of axes are usually not updated automatically to keep the GUI responsive.
+Therefore, pressing "Autoscale" or zooming out may be needed.

-- "Start/Stop" button for data logging: camera and infrared images and all parameters in a text file
-- Current values from temperature sensors
+### Measurements

+Temperature sensors:
-  - T_PT_1: Pt100 with 3 mm thickness used for crucible temperature
+- **T_PT_1**: Pt100 resistance sensor with 3 mm thickness used for crucible temperature
-  - T_TC_1: Type K thermocouple with 1 mm thickness used for crucible or melt temperature
+- **T_TC_1**: Type K thermocouple with 1 mm thickness used for crucible or melt temperature
-  - T_TC_2: another Type K thermocouple
+- **T_TC_2**: another Type K thermocouple
-  - T_air and H_air: air temperature and humidity in the small sensor box
+- **T_air and H_air**: air temperature and humidity in the small sensor box

-- Energy: power consumption of the 230V heating plate (calculated from nominal power and active time).
-Counting can be set to zero with "Reset"
+**Energy** denotes power consumption of the 230V heating plate, which is calculated from nominal power and active time.
+Energy usage counter can be set to zero with "Reset".

-- 5V Current: current consumption on the Raspberry Pi 5V line used for motors (should not exceed a few 100 mA)
+**5V Current** denotes current consumption on the Raspberry Pi 5V line, which is used for motors, LED and several sensors.
+This should usually not exceed a few 100 mA.

-- Weight: weight cell attached to the seed holder.
+**Weight** comes from the weight cell attached to the seed holder.
 Use "Tare" after attaching the seed to obtain the weight of the growing crystal.
 Note the maximum weight of 1 kg.

+### Heating control

+The 1500W hotplate inside the setup is controlled by an Solid State Relay, which is periodically switched on/off.
+Two modes are available:
+- In the **PID** mode the temperature of the chosen sensor **PID Input** is controlled to reach **Target T**
-- Control of the hot plate temperature with specified temperature (PID control of a chosen temperature sensor "PID Input") or power.
-The power in % = active time in a 10 sec on/off cycle.
+- In the **Manual** mode the power **Target P** is set to a given value in %.
+The percentage means the active time in a 10 sec on/off cycle.
 E.g. 5% = 0.5 sec on and 9.5 sec off.
+The following power limits are active in both (!)
+PID and Manual modes:
+  - 2.5% or lower: hotplate remains off
+  - 50% = maximum power.
+This power may still produce temperatures over 300 °C on the hotplate!

+### Motor control

+The following motor speeds can be set.
+Typical limits are specified.
+- **Lin. vel.**: pulling wire (linear motion), -100...100 mm/min
+- **Rot. vel.**: seed rotation, -12...12 rpm.
+Note that the motors needs a value of about 3 rpm to start moving.
+- **Fan. vel.**: cooling fan, 0...80%.
-- Set speed for the linear pulling (Lin. vel.), seed rotatation (Rot. vel.) and cooling fan (Fan. vel.).
-Note that the values are only applied once "Set" is pressed.
+The values are only applied once "Set" is pressed.

-- The current vertical (Z) coordinate of the seed holder.
-The default range is 0...220 mm and the motor is automatically stopped when reaching these limits.
+**Coord.
+Z** denotes the vertical (Z) coordinate of the seed holder.
+The default range is 0...220 mm, and the motor is automatically stopped when reaching these limits.
 The programm always starts with a default value Z=100!
 Use "Set" to set the real position.

+### Recipes

-- The checkboxes "Start/stop recipe" initiate reading the time recipes from "recipes.txt" if enabled.
+The checkboxes **Start/stop recipe** initiate reading the time recipes from "recipes.txt" if enabled.
 This is possibly only when data logging is already running!
 During an active recipe, the manual parameter input is disabled.

 ## Acknowledgements